kniren/minitype/README.md

 and include `_minitype.scss` on your main sass file

 After that you are free to use the built-in variables for the font size and line height.
-These are named after LaTeX size conventions:
+These are named after LaTeX size conventions.

 | Font Size  | Line Heights |
 | ---------- | ------------ |